Getting Started

 partitionKeyPath: "/partition/key/path");

-When installers are enabled the default container will be created if it doesn't exist.
-To opt-out from creating the default container either disable the installers or use
+To opt-out of creating the default container, either disable the installers or use

 endpointConfiguration.UsePersistence<CosmosPersistence>()